KristaRutz/best-restaurants/README.md

   - Attach reviews to specific restaurants ONLY - no index.
   - MySQL database construction and manipulation
   - Entity Framework Viewbag and Helper functions - further exploration
+  - Finished README for all sections
+- Whiteboarding
 - Struggles:
   - Requiring pure HTML instead of Helper functions to correctly bind values
   - Implementing timestamps as auto-generated values